MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/data/data-ingestion/common-data-ingestion-errors.md

 Symptoms of the incorrect locale issue:

 - When the source data can't be parsed by the locale used, an ingestion failure occurs.
 For example, if "29/08/2023" is parsed with "MM/DD/YYYY," the ingestion fails because it can't parse month 29.
 - When the source data is parsed successfully using an incorrect locale, the datetime values are incorrect.
-For example, "December 8, 2023" is ingested as "August 12, 2023."

-  Here's an example:

-  The source data is formatted as "MM/DD/YYY," while the default locale used to parse the data during ingestion uses "DD/MM/YYY."
-As a result, "December 8, 2023" is ingested as "August 12, 2023."
+For example, the source data is formatted as "MM/DD/YYYY," while the default locale used to parse the data during ingestion uses "DD/MM/YYYY."
+As a result, "December 8, 2023" is ingested as "August 12, 2023".

   :::image type="content" source="media/common-data-ingestion-errors/power-query-date-locale-issue.png" alt-text="Screenshot shows that the datetime format is incorrect after ingestion." lightbox="media/common-data-ingestion-errors/power-query-date-locale-issue.png":::